 Domains which are deleted by mistake or on purpose will move to quarantine.
 It's also called "Cooldown", "Quarantine" or "RGP" (Redemption Grace Period).

-The .de domains will remain there for 30 days, .eu domains for 40 days and .at domains even for 58 days.
+The .de domains will remain there for 30 days, .eu domains for 40 days, .at domains for 58 days and .pl domains for about 60 days.

 During this time the domain owner can choose to stop the deregistration.
 If it is not stopped, the domain becomes available after 30 or 40 days of grace period and can be re-registered.